 Outreach and Communications

-Roles and Responsibility
+Roles and Responsibilities

-As proposed, the 3DHP effort would begin providing products and services to partners and the public by the end of 2025.
-The strategy is to leverage funding from partners and to increase contributions from all sources.
+As proposed, the 3DHP effort would begin providing products and services to partners and the public by the end of 2023.
+The strategy is to leverage funding from partners and to encourage increased contributions from all sources.
 Because 3DHP depends on private sector mapping firms to collect data, jobs will be created as the funding increases.
-Additional jobs will result when the 3DHP data drive the implementation and development of applications, as documented in the HRBS (Dewberry, 2016).
-3DHP could return more than \$1 billion annually in benefits directly to the private sector and indirectly to citizens through improved government program services (Dewberry, 2016).
+Additional jobs will result when the new applications are developed and implemented based on the 3DHP data, as documented in the HRBS (Dewberry, 2016).
+At the full funding level for Scenario 2, the 3DHP could return more than \$1 billion annually in benefits directly to the private sector and indirectly to citizens through improved government program services (Dewberry, 2016).

-Dewberry, 2016, National Hydrography Requirements and Benefits Study―Preliminary results: Fairfax, Va., Dewberry, May 20, 2016, 139 p. plus appendixes, accessed January 28, 2022, at https://www.dewberry.com/services/geospatial/national-hydrography-requirements-and-benefits-study.
+Dewberry, 2016, National hydrography requirements and benefits study―Preliminary results, May 20, 2016: Fairfax, Va., Dewberry, 139 p. plus appendixes A–O, accessed January 28, 2022, at https://www.dewberry.com/services/geospatial/national-hydrography-requirements-and-benefits-study.

 Federal Geographic Data Committee, 2021, FGDC technical guidance—Data.gov and The GeoPlatform metadata recommendations including guidelines for National Geospatial Data Assets (NGDA) (version of October 27, 2021): Federal Geographic Data Committee website, accessed January 28, 2022, at https://www.fgdc.gov/technical-guidance/metadata/fgdc-technical-guidance-datagov-geoplatform-ngda.pdf.